miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 In the case of black box optimization, this collection of problems tends to be a [family of synthetic functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization).
-Check several papers on black box optimization, and you will always find regret plots with performance on these.[^some-examples]

-[^some-examples]: Check for example [this]() paper, or [this]() paper, or [this other]() paper.
+[A couple of sentences detailing these synthetic black boxes and their affordances (e.g. multiple local minima, useless gradient info...)]

 [Images of some of these].

 We, as a community, have devoted a significant efforts on keeping track of the performance of our optimizers on families of synthetic benchmarks.
-There are for example entire platforms dedicated to measuring the performance of black box optimizers on these synthetic functions.
+Check several papers on black box optimization, and you will always find regret plots with performance on these.[^some-examples] There are even entire platforms dedicated to measuring the performance of black box optimizers on these synthetic functions.
 An example of such is Hansen et al.'s *COmparing Continuous Optimizers* ([COCO](https://coco-platform.org/)).

+[^some-examples]: Check for example [this]() paper, or [this]() paper, or [this other]() paper.

 I would like to argue that **we are doing it wrong**.
 The goal of these synthetic functions is, allegedly, to give us proxies for real-world optimization tasks, but we don't know